-- Everett is the largest city by population within Snohomish C0unty, and it’s the seventh largest in the state of Washington.
-When last measured, back in 2016, the city had a population of around 109,000 people.
+- Everett is the largest city by population within Snohomish County, and it’s the seventh largest in the state of Washington.
+When last measured, the city had a population of around 112,249 people.
 Top employers include Boeing, Naval Station Everett, and the state government.

 - Seattle is by far the largest city in Washington, in terms of population.
 It’s also the seat of King County.
-More than 700,000 residents call it home, according to the latest Census Bureau data.
+Over 776,555 residents call it home, according to the latest Census Bureau data.
 Major employers in the city include Amazon, Starbucks and Weyerhaeuser.

 The Cost of Buying a Home

 From a cost perspective, there are dramatic differences between the real estate markets in Everett and Seattle, Washington.
-Home buyers considering a purchase should know that the median home value in Seattle was roughly $300,000 higher than the median in nearby Everett, as of August 2019.
+Home buyers considering a purchase should know that the median home value in Seattle was more than $300,000 higher than the median in nearby Everett, as of February 2021.

-- Seattle: Data reported by Zillow earlier this month showed that the median price for a house in Seattle dipped to $714,100 in August 2019.
-That was a drop of about $27,000 since the same time last year.
+- Seattle: Data reported by Zillow earlier this month showed that the median price for a house in Seattle is around $813,154 in February 2021.
+That was an increase of 8.7% since the same time last year.

-Granted, price isn’t the only factor to consider when buying a home in Seattle or Everett in 2019 and 2020.
+Granted, price isn’t the only factor to consider when buying a home in Seattle or Everett in 2021.
 But it’s a major consideration, especially given the dramatic cost gap between these two cities.

-More specifically, home prices in King County decreased 2.8% year over year, while prices in Snohomish County inched up 0.7% over the same time period.
+More specifically, home prices in King County increased 10.8% year over year, while prices in Snohomish County soared 13.7% over the same time period.

 The bottom line to all of this is that home buyers can find more affordable properties in Everett, when compared to the much pricier Seattle real estate market.
-But both of these markets have constrained inventory, though it does seem that Seattle’s inventory is loosening up.
+But both of these markets have constrained inventory, leaving fewer homes on the market for buyers to snatch up.
 There currently aren’t enough homes listed for sale to meet the demand from buyers.
 (This is true for both cities)

 So, is it a good time to buy in Everett or Seattle?
-Should you make a purchase in 2019, or wait until 2020?
+Should you make a purchase in 2021?